-One of the main parameters appears to be the possible adjustment of the appliance.
+One of the main parameters of influence appears to be the possible adjustment of the appliance.
 The adjustment we are talking about here is based on CO2 or O2 measurement in the combustion products and the adjustment is done to reach a given value of O2 or CO2 given by the manufacturer.

-- Appliances that are adjusted on G20 can work over the range 46-55 MJ/m3 (15°C, 15°C and 1013.25 hPa), without an unacceptable increase of CO nor other safety or operational issues.
-Possible long term effects are still under investigation - Appliances that are adjusted with gases at the maximum or minimum of the range investigated (46-55 MJ/m3) are generally giving issues for Wobbe opposite to the set point (adjusted with lean gas giving issues with rich gas and the other way round)
+- Appliances that are adjusted on G20 can work over the range 46-55 MJ/m3 (15°C, 15°C and 1013.25 hPa), without an unacceptable increase of CO, nor other safety or operational issues.
+No long term-effects have been reported under the test of GASQUAL. - Appliances that are adjusted with gases at the maximum or minimum of the range investigated (46-55 MJ/m3) are generally giving issues for Wobbe opposite to the set point (adjusted with lean gas giving issues with rich gas and the other way round)